kevinlin1/kevinlin1.github.io/_posts/2019-04-26-Formative-Feedback-in-Intro-CS.md

 key ideas, problem-solving strategies, and resources for further review, as well as 3--6 problems of increasing difficulty for students to check their understanding.
-End-of-semester student evaluations suggested that this quiz-study guide system was well-received by students, and an effective use of time in discussion section.
+End-of-semester student evaluations suggested that this quiz-study guide system was well-received by students and that it served as an effective use of time in discussion section.